andykuszyk/andykuszyk.github.io/2024-08-29-editing-encrypted-files-in-emacs.md

 Now you're all set with an encryption key you can distribute between your machines! 🔒

+### 💡 A note on asymmetric, versus symmetric encryption

+GPG supports symmetric encryption with a passphrase, as well as asymmetric encryption (which is what the key set-up above is for).
+Using symmetric encryption across different machines is easy; all you need is the passphrase, and you can decrypt your files anywhere.
+For symmetric encryption, you don't need to create keys or distribute them across machines.

+However, whilst this makes the set-up easier, it is less ergonomic for day-to-day basis.
+The passphrase for symmetric encryption is required to encrypt and decrypt the file, and (in my experience) GPG agent prompts for this passphrase regularly (e.g. every write to the file).
+On the other hand, with asymmetric encryption, the file can be encrypted using the public key (which requires no passphrase), and the GPG agent does a good job of caching the passphrase for the private key.

+So, although it's more effort to set-up asymmetric encryption, I prefer it for everyday encryption of files, because it limits the number of times I need to enter my passphrase.

 ## Configuring Emacs to work well with encrypted files

 If you want to automatically encrypt files with a `*.gpg` extension when you save them, you might also find these Emacs settings useful.